rodrigowf/QHCH/QHCH.md

 1. **Local Observers vs. Universal Wavefunction**
    - Many-worlds: The wavefunction never truly collapses, it branches.
-   - QHPH: Each observer's vantage sees one physically real arrangement, with "collapse" as branching.
+   - QHCH: Each observer's vantage sees one physically real arrangement, with "collapse" as branching.
 2. **Branching Points**
    - Every "decision" or "collapse" is a branching event from a universal perspective.
    - But each local vantage experiences it as a real reconfiguration.

-Hence, QHPH can align with either objective collapse or many-worlds, with the local vantage of "collapse" intact.
+Hence, QHCH can align with either objective collapse or many-worlds, with the local vantage of "collapse" intact.

 ---